Building an online presence as an educator, perhaps an online presence for schools? Great, welcome!

 I argue that our culture is hostile to education.
 Parents and teachers might tell students that education is important, but other aspects of their lives tell students it is not.
 However!
 I feel a shift is occurring.
 We educators can be part of this shift.

 Sometimes, educators post images or complaints that are unprofessional.
 It adds to negativity surrounding education and even though it is not fair, it reflects poorly on all of us.
+I strongly believe that no comments on parents or students should ever be part of the educator presence online.
+(Sometimes I see students’ work online, and I cringe.)

 Imagine these scenarios: A nurse hops on Facebook and jokes about a child who came to the emergency room with ibuprofen stuck up her nose.
 A lawyer tweets about a ridiculous client who wanted to copyright a certain way to fold a piece of paper.
 A website developer rants about a client who redid his coding work.